ChristopherGLewis/ddo-lite-tools/README.md

 - Added U72 & U73 quests and raids
 - Fixed sorting on Pack
 - Reordered display of iconics to alphabetical
+- Removed old TOEE quests since they no longer grant favor

 ### 4.9.0 - Updates for U72 - Balance the Scales
 Changes: